temporalio/documentation/docs-src/clusters/how-to-create-custom-search-attribute-keys.md

 Add custom Search Attributes to your Visibility store using `tctl` for self-hosted Temporal Cluster, and `tcld` for Temporal Cloud.

+Creating a custom Search Attribute in your Visibility store makes it available to use in your [Workflow metadata](/application-development/observability#search-attributes) and [List Filters](/concepts/what-is-a-list-filter).

 **On Temporal Cloud**

 To create custom Search Attributes on Temporal Cloud, use [`tcld namespace search-attributes add`](/cloud/tcld/namespace#search-attributes).